kirkofypsi/7DWorkProblemModel/dimensions/opportunities.md

 Having enough opportunities for socializing with other people.

 ### LIMITED SOCIAL INTERACTIONS
 > Work is believed to offer limited opportunities for social interactions, including with co-workers or customers.
-Organization might either not provide enough opportunities for face-to-face interactions, employees might be working remotely or they might have to work in solitude for long periods of time.
+Organization might either not provide enough opportunities for face-to-face interactions, employees might be working remotely or they might have to work in solitude for long periods.

 __Exemplary statements reported by employees:__